Make a PayPal Donation

 Problem

-There are many ways in many different versions of PIX and ASA Firewall's to get a copy of the configuration and save it elsewhere - then in the event of a failure (or more likely someone tinkering and breaking the firewall) being able to recall and Restore that configuration.
-But by far the easiest is to use a TFTP server - and it works on ALL versions, so learn it once and use it many times.
+There are many different versions of PIX and ASA Firewalls.
+So, if you want to get a backup of the configuration and save it elsewhere, (so in the event of a failure, (or more likely someone tinkering and breaking the firewall)). you will be able to recall and restore that configuration.
+By far the easiest method is to use a TFTP server – and it works on ALL versions, so learn it once and use it many times.

-So I'll assume you have the TFTP server installed and running and you know what IP address the machine that's running it is using.
+I’ll assume at this point you have the TFTP server installed and running, and you know the IP address of machine that’s running it.

-NOTE: TFTP uses TCP Port 69 if you have firewall's in between the one you are working on and the TFTP server then this port needs to be open.
+NOTE: TFTP uses UDP Port 69, if you have firewalls in between the one you are working on, and the TFTP server then this port needs to be open.

 Solution

-1. Login to the firewall via Telnet, Console Cable or SSH, then go to enable mode, type in the enable password.
+1. Connect to the firewall via Telnet, Console Cable or SSH, then go to enable mode, type in the enable password.

 Password:*********

-2. To back up the firewall you need to specify the IP address of where you want to send it, what you want to call the backup, and you tie them together with a "Write Net" command.
+2. To back up the firewall you need to specify the IP address of where you want to send it(i.e. the TFTP server), what you want to call the backup, and you tie them together with a “Write Net” command.
 The syntax is,

 write net {ip address}:{filename}